-Mycorrhizae requires oxygen to breathe, so aerated soil-mixes helps for increasing the amount of mycorrhizal fungi that can live & colonize.
+Mycorrhizae require oxygen to breathe, so aerated soil mixes help increase the number of mycorrhizal fungi that can live and colonize.

-Ways to increase aeration in the soil include mixing in non-porus material such as coarse sand, perlite or lava rock, or mixing in airy porus material such as vermiculite, rinsed coco coir or peat moss.
+Ways to increase aeration in the soil include mixing in non-porous material such as coarse sand, perlite, or lava rock, or mixing in airy porous material such as vermiculite, and rinsed coco coir, or peat moss.

-Aeroponics has been shown to be more sucessful than hydroponics in harboring mycorrhizal fungi, due to the high oxgen level present in aeroponic systems.
+Aeroponics is more successful than hydroponics in harboring mycorrhizal fungi due to the high oxygen level present in aeroponic systems.

 Increase Beneficial Bacteria

-Mycorrhizal fungi thrives in soils with a high amount of aerobic, beneficial bacteria.
-There are complex interactions between beneficial soil microbes and the mycorrhizae.
+Mycorrhizal fungi thrive in soils with a high amount of aerobic, beneficial bacteria.
+There are complex interactions between beneficial soil microbes and mycorrhizae.

 A mulch covering that keeps the topsoil cool and protected from the sun is ideal for cultivating mycorrhizal fungi.
 Too much heat or UV light can damage the delicate fungi, which is why mulching with organic matter is recommended.

-For example, a sub-tropical bean tree Inga (called the ice-cream bean tree) produces leaf litter high in nitrogen.
-Farmers in Honduras are using this tree to grow food crops in a method called “alley cropping“, where crops are grown in between rows of Inga trees.
-Alley cropping is great for mycorrhizal fungi because it replaces tilling and provides nitrogen-rich mulch for both plant and fungi to benefit.
+For example, a sub-tropical bean tree Inga (called the ice-cream bean tree), produces leaf litter high in nitrogen.
+Farmers in Honduras use this tree to grow food crops in a method called “alley cropping“, where crops are grown in between rows of Inga trees.
+Alley cropping is great for mycorrhizal fungi because it replaces tilling and provides nitrogen-rich mulch for both plants and fungi to benefit.

 Avoid Disturbing the Soil

-Reducing tillage has been repeatedly shown to increase AM colonisation and nutrient uptake.
-Soil tillage causes severe disruption to the mycorrhizae, resulting in delayed or reduced root colonisation and a reduction in the volume of soil that is exploited by the AM fungi.
+Reducing tillage has been repeatedly shown to increase AM colonization and nutrient uptake.
+Soil tillage causes severe disruption to the mycorrhizae, resulting in delayed or reduced root colonization and a reduction in soil volume exploited by the AM fungi.

 What Mycorrhizal Fungi Doesn’t Like: